0cjs/sedoc/8bit/nec/basic.md

 ### Using the CMD Hook

-[[techknow80] p.178] gives examples of taking over the `CMD` hook to add commands.
-The first example given changes $F0FC to `JMP $FF40` where he places a small program:
+[[techknow80] p.178] gives examples of taking over the `CMD` hook at $F0FC to add commands.
+The first example given changes the hook to `JMP $FF40` where he places a small program:

                     ; SCREEN COPY 'CMD'
     FF40 E5             PUSH HL